ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## CSV {#csv}

-In CSV format ClickHouse extracts column value from the row according to delimiters.
+In CSV format ClickHouse extracts columns values from the row according to delimiters.
 ClickHouse expects all types except numbers and strings to be enclosed in double quotes.
 If the value is in double quotes, ClickHouse tries to parse the data inside quotes using recursive parser and then tries to find the most appropriate data type for it.
-If the value not in double quotes, ClickHouse tries to parse it as number, and if the value is not a number, ClickHouse treat it as a string.
+If the value is not in double quotes, ClickHouse tries to parse it as number, and if the value is not a number, ClickHouse treats it as a string.

 If you don't want ClickHouse to try to determine complex types using some parsers and heuristics, you can disable setting `input_format_csv_use_best_effort_in_schema_inference` and ClickHouse will treat all columns as Strings.